Welcome to Roosevelt House!

 Under the leadership of Hunter President Jennifer J. Raab, that restoration was completed in 2010, and Roosevelt House is now a state-of-the-art facility that serves as the home of Hunter’s Roosevelt House Public Policy Institute, dedicated to undergraduate teaching in public policy and human rights, faculty research in a variety of policy and human rights-related areas, and public dialogue about the most important issues of the day.

 New York City’s Public Broadcasting Channel, THIRTEEN, recently created a special episode of their “Treasures of New York” series dedicated to Roosevelt House.
 Watch the video below to learn more about the house and its history.

 The Sara Delano Roosevelt Library (Second Floor, Front-West Side of Building)

 The library contains a collection of over 2000 books and journals for student use, on subjects such as presidential history, public policy and human rights.
 These books are searchable in the Hunter Library Catalog.
 At present, we do not have a system for lending books, though we hope to institute that soon.
-In the meantime, if there is a particular book that you would like to borrow, please contact Rafael Muñoz at email@example.com.
-Otherwise, books may NOT be removed from the library.
+In the meantime, if there is a particular book that you would like to borrow, please contact Roosevelt House at email@example.com.
+Otherwise, books may not be removed from the library.

 We also encourage students to attend Roosevelt House events and public programs, which are an opportunity to interact with leading writers, policymakers and activists from around the country and the world.
 These events are typically open to the public, but they require advance registration.
 To sign up for our mailing list and receive invitations to our events, please click here.
-For more information about Roosevelt House public programs, please click here.
+For more information about Roosevelt House public programs, please visit our upcoming events page.